U.S. names Kremlin outliers in 'telephone directory' sanctions report

 “The list compilers demonstrated a good knowledge of internet resources,” joked a person close to the Kremlin and influential business people.
 “They also found the Forbes lists ...
 Serious and thoughtful work.”

-Russian conglomerate Sistema, which holds Yevtushenkov’s assets, spent much of last year embroiled in a costly legal dispute with Rosneft over the privatization of a smaller oil firm.
+Russian conglomerate Sistema (AFKS.MM), which holds Yevtushenkov’s assets, spent much of last year embroiled in a costly legal dispute with Rosneft over the privatization of a smaller oil firm.
 Sistema did not immediately respond to a request for comment.

 Sistema agreed to pay Rosneft 100 billion roubles ($1.79 billion) in a settlement deal in late December and has lost 40 percent of its market value since the legal battle erupted in early May.

-A senior person close to the Kremlin said the inclusion of Sergei Galitsky, CEO and majority owner of Russian food retailer Magnit, and Dmitry Kamenshchik, the owner of Russia’s second-biggest airport, was also “illogical”.
+A senior person close to the Kremlin said the inclusion of Sergei Galitsky, CEO and majority owner of Russian food retailer Magnit (MGNT.MM), and Dmitry Kamenshchik, the owner of Russia’s second-biggest airport, was also “illogical”.

 A spokesman for Kamenshchik declined immediate comment.
 Magnit did not respond to a request for comment.